shreyamarch2005/DEEP-LEARNING-PYTORCH-JOURNEY/9.Image_classification_with_CNN/README.md

-# 🐱🐶 Cat vs Dog Image Classifier (CNN)
+# 🐱🐶 Cat vs Dog Image Classifier (CNN + ResNet)

 ## 📌 Overview

+This project implements both:

+* A **Convolutional Neural Network (CNN)** built from scratch
+* A **Transfer Learning approach using ResNet18**

-This project implements a Convolutional Neural Network (CNN) from scratch using PyTorch to classify images of cats and dogs.
+to classify images of cats and dogs using PyTorch.

-The model is trained on a real-world dataset and evaluated using validation loss and custom test images.
+The models are trained on a real-world dataset and evaluated using validation loss and custom test images.

 ---